darekaze/SpaceWx/src/data/articles/historical-events/en/quebec-electrical-blackout.md

 The extreme geomagnetic storm created a huge electrical power blackout which covered the entire province of Quebec, Canada.
 The power grid failed on 13 March, leaving millions without power for more than 9 hours.
 The blackout also caused closing of schools, businesses and Dorval Airport.

 In space, some satellites tumbled out of control for several hours.
-NASA’s TDRS-1 communication satellite recorded more than 250 anomalies as high energy particles invaded the satellite’s sensitive electronics.
+NASA's TDRS-1 communication satellite recorded more than 250 anomalies as high energy particles invaded the satellite's sensitive electronics.
 Even the Space Shuttle Discovery was having problems on its sensor.

 ![0306_1989](./static/0306_1989.jpg)
 *Artist rendition of the 1989 blackout.
 (Source: NASA)*